tonycknight/code-katas/tictactoe.md

 We're hot on test driven development, in the pure style, and that means test first and test often.
 Remember your early tutorials on TDD?
 That's what we practice.

+## No cheating!

+That means no ChatGPT nor Github Copilot!

 ---

 ## Pairing up, communications and all that stuff